20152025

 Research Interests

-My research interests are in early childhood interventions including a specific focus on literacy and numeracy, quantitative methods and the effectiveness of educational interventions.
-My PhD involved the design and evaluation of a numeracy intervention programme using an RCT and since then I have worked on a number of RCTs evaluating literacy interventions in both Primary and Secondary Schools.
+My research interests are in improving outcomes for children and young people in Northern Ireland using quantitative methods.
+My PhD involved the design and evaluation of a numeracy intervention programme using an RCT and since then I have worked on a number of projects evaluating interventions in both Primary and Secondary Schools, an international early childhood project partnering with UNICEF and most recently, two projects utilising large administrative datasets aimed at improving education and social work outcomes for children in Northern Ireland.

 Projects